altfatterz/learning-kafka/redhat-amq-streams/statefulsets-strimzi/README.md

 - You can configure Strimzi to use JBOD, a data storage configuration of multiple disks or volumes.
 - JBOD is one approach to providing increased data storage for Kafka brokers.
 It can also improve performance.
 - JBOD storage is supported for Kafka only not ZooKeeper.
+- Storage size for persisten volumes can be
+  - increased (but not decreased)
+  - additional volumes may be added to the JBOD storage

 Data storage considerations:
 - Block storage is required (XFS, ext4), file storage like NFS does not work with Kafka.